OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 # Ephesians Chapter 2

 ## Ephesians 2:1

-And you were dead in your offences and sins,
+And you were dead in your trespasses and sins,

 ## Ephesians 2:2

-In which you previously walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
+in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the children of disobedience.

 ## Ephesians 2:3

-Among them we too all previously lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, just as the rest.
+Among them we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.

 ## Ephesians 2:4
 But God, being rich in mercy, because of His great love with which He loved us,

 ## Ephesians 2:5

-Even when we were dead in our wrongdoings, made us alive together with Christ (by grace you have been saved),
+even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—

 ## Ephesians 2:6

-And raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus,
+and raised us up with Him and seated us with Him in the heavenly realms in Christ Jesus,

 ## Ephesians 2:7

-So that in the ages to come He might show the boundless riches of His grace in kindness toward us in Christ Jesus.
+so that in the coming ages He might show the immeasurable riches of His grace in kindness toward us in Christ Jesus.

 ## Ephesians 2:8

-For by grace you have been saved through faith; and this is not of yourselves, it is the gift of God;
+For by grace you have been saved through faith, and this is not your own doing; it is the gift of God—

 ## Ephesians 2:9

-Not a result of works, so that no one may boast.
+not a result of works, so that no one may boast.

 ## Ephesians 2:10

-For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.
+For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

 ## Ephesians 2:11

-Therefore remember that previously, you—the Gentiles in the flesh, who are called “Uncircumcision” by the so-called “Circumcision” which is performed in the flesh by human hands—
+Therefore, remember that formerly you, the Gentiles in the flesh, who are called “the uncircumcised” by those who call themselves “the circumcised” (which is done in the body by human hands)—

 ## Ephesians 2:12

-Remember that you were at that time separate from Christ, excluded from the people of Israel, and strangers to the covenants of the promise, having no hope and without God in the world.
+remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.

 ## Ephesians 2:13

-But now in Christ Jesus you who previously were far away have been brought near by the blood of Christ.
+But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.

 ## Ephesians 2:14

-For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall,
+For He Himself is our peace, who has made us both one and has broken down in His flesh the dividing wall of hostility,

 ## Ephesians 2:15

-By abolishing in His flesh the hostility, which is the Law composed of commandments expressed in ordinances, so that in Himself He might make the two one new person, in this way establishing peace;
+by abolishing the law of commandments expressed in ordinances, that He might create in Himself one new man in place of the two, so making peace,

 ## Ephesians 2:16

-And that He might reconcile them both in one body to God through the cross, by it having put to death the hostility.
+and might reconcile us both to God in one body through the cross, thereby killing the hostility.

 ## Ephesians 2:17

-And He came and preached peace to you who were far away, and peace to those who were near;
+And He came and preached peace to you who were far off and peace to those who were near.

 ## Ephesians 2:18

-For through Him we both have our access in one Spirit to the Father.
+For through Him we both have access in one Spirit to the Father.

 ## Ephesians 2:19

-So then you are no longer strangers and foreigners, but you are fellow citizens with the saints, and are of God’s household,
+So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God,

 ## Ephesians 2:20

-Having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone,
+built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone,

 ## Ephesians 2:21

-In whom the whole building, being fitted together, is growing into a holy temple in the Lord,
+in whom the whole structure, being joined together, grows into a holy temple in the Lord.

 ## Ephesians 2:22

-In whom you also are being built together into a dwelling of God in the Spirit.
+In Him you also are being built together into a dwelling place for God by the Spirit.